Steny Hoyer: Foreign issues

 Hoyer supports civilian nuclear cooperation with India.

 Hoyer initially supported the Iraq War and was recognized by the DLC for his vocal leadership on this issue.
 After the war became publicly unpopular, he said he favored a "responsible redeployment".
 But he repeatedly supported legislation to continue funding the war without deadlines for troop withdrawal, most recently in return for increased funding of domestic projects.

 Hoyer is a supporter of Israel, and has often been allied with American Israel Public Affairs Committee (AIPAC).
 In September 2007, he criticized Representative Jim Moran for suggesting that AIPAC "has pushed [the Iraq] war from the beginning", calling the comment "factually inaccurate".
 In January 2017, he voted for a House resolution condemning UN Security Council Resolution 2334, which called Israeli settlement building in the occupied Palestinian territories a flagrant violation of international law and a major obstacle to peace.

 Hoyer supported President Trump's decision to recognize Jerusalem as Israel's capital.
 In 2023, he voted with an overwhelming bipartisan majority to provide Israel with whatever support is necessary in the "barbaric war" in Gaza started by Hamas and other terrorists following the October 7 attacks.

 Hoyer has said that a nuclear Iran is "unacceptable" and that the use of force remains an option.

 In January 2019, Hoyer opposed Trump's planned withdrawal of U.S. troops from Syria and Afghanistan as "impulsive, irresponsible, and dangerous".
 He supports former President Obama's call for authorizing limited but decisive military action in response to the Assad regime's alleged use of chemical weapons.

 Hoyer is a former chair of the Commission on Security and Cooperation in Europe.
-During a AIPAC-led August 2025 summer trip to Israel amid the Gaza humanitarian crisis, Hoyer said in a video recorded for AIPAC, "What we found is that contrary to world opinion, Israel has been doing everything it possibly can to ensure that there’s minimal damage to civilians who are not part of Hamas's army, Unfortunately, the world is not seeing that.
+During an AIPAC-led August 2025 summer trip to Israel amid the Gaza humanitarian crisis, Hoyer said in a video recorded for AIPAC, "What we found is that contrary to world opinion, Israel has been doing everything it possibly can to ensure that there’s minimal damage to civilians who are not part of Hamas's army.
+Unfortunately, the world is not seeing that.
 The world has got a view that I don't think is accurate."
-Hoyer was referred to as an long-term unofficial leader to AIPAC-led trips.
+Hoyer was referred to as a long-term unofficial leader to AIPAC-led trips.